axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 ---
 * TOC
 {:toc}
-We implement a service that tracks well-known Ethereum wallets, and sends alerts via Telegram of real-time ETH or ERC20 token transfers, using Python's `asyncio` and `websockets` libraries.
+We implement a service that tracks well-known Ethereum wallets, and sends alerts of real-time ETH or ERC20 token transfers via Telegram, using Python's `asyncio` and `websockets` libraries.
 We subscribe to JSON-RPC events from a node over WebSocket connection, and parse transaction logs emitted by the events.
 We also give a concrete example of how a probabilistic data structure called bloom filter is used by the node to efficiently filter for relevant logs.

 ## Prerequisites
 ### `asyncio` library